 Last year’s plan was the Building a Respectful Community Action Plan 2017-18 [PDF].

-The current year’s evaluation plan is the Building a Respectful Community Evaluation Plan 2017-19 [PDF], and associated Building a Respectful Community Program Logic 2017-19 [PDF].
+The most recent evaluation plan is the Building a Respectful Community Evaluation Plan 2017-19 [PDF], and associated Building a Respectful Community Program Logic 2017-19 [PDF].

 The Building a Respectful Community Evaluation Report 2017–19 is available here.